brentstewart/nextpertise/content/posts/210831_DNSonUbuntu.md

 refs: [""]
 tags: ["Linux","Bind","DNS"]
 ---
 Continuing from my [previous post](/210830_Apache), I have recently rebuilt my server infrastructure at home, migrating from VMWare to Proxmox VE.
-I'm still getting the hang of Proxmox, although I'm feel favorable so far.
+I'm still getting the hang of Proxmox, although I'm feeling favorable towards it so far.
 In the meantime, I wanted to document some of the little pieces to setting up a home network.
 This time I'll provide a walk through of a simple local DNS server.
 My goal at home is to create a "stewart.lan" network that I can use to reference local resources.

 Like the Apache server I built last time, this server is running Ubuntu 21.04 Server and my instructions are written from that perspective.
 Some commands may change as you move to non-Debian distributions or with different versions.
 Installation of DNS services is done with __bind9__.